cheathcock/STAT331_portfolio_template/supporting_artifacts/continued_learning/revisions/revision_instructions.md

 I changed my original bar plots to histograms since they are better for visualizing the distribution of numerical variables.

 Through this revision process, I have learned to go back and triple check my work.
-Once I finally finished this lab, I kind of just turned it in without looking back, and I missed a few details that would have made it much better.
-I also learned that I should constantly be going back and referring to past labs and assignments to implement the things I have gotten revisions on in the past.
-Especially for more efficient code– there were a few places where I could have been more efficient in this lab.
-I appreciate the feedback!
+I also learned that I should constantly be going back and referring to past labs and assignments to implement the things I have gotten revisions on in the past, especially with being more efficient.